 My background is nursing.
-I set up, managed and helped to delivered a community cardiac rehabilitation programme, which included visiting people in their own homes.
+I set up, managed and helped to deliver a community cardiac rehabilitation programme, which included visiting people in their own homes.

 Supporting individuals, their families and friends to adapt to living with heart disease prompted me to develop skills in counselling, couple therapy and psychosexual therapy.

-My work is diverse.
-Currently I spend a day a week in a local hospital as part of the health clinical psychology team, my experience includes psychotherapy in specialist areas including cardiac disease, diabetes, cancer and palliative care.
+My work is diverse, this included being part of the clinical psychology team in a local hospital, my role included psychotherapy in specialist areas including cardiac disease, diabetes, cancer and palliative care.

-As a self employed psychosexual therapist I work with individuals and couples providing therapy to NHS clients.
-I also work from my private therapy room which is on the outskirts of Yarm in Teesside.
+As a self employed couple counsellor and psychosexual therapist I work with individuals and couples, I also provided therapy to NHS clients.
+Currently I work from my private therapy room which is on the outskirts of Yarm in Teesside.

 Areas of counselling I deal with